Countries That Jesus May Have Visited

 Jesus Traveled to Northern England

 There are also accounts of Jesus traveling north to England.
 To give you an idea of what Jesus would have seen during his supposed visit to England: It would have only been a collection of small clustered farming communities during the Iron Age (700BC – 43AD).
-According to this account, Jesus was accompanying his father’s brother, who, according to legend, was a wealthy tin merchant to England.
+According to this account, Jesus was accompanying his father’s brother, who, according to legend, was a wealthy tin merchant in England.
 This myth was romanticized by poet William Blake, who lived from 1757 to 1827.

 Of the many myths relating to England, some stand out, like the events that have been said to have taken place in Glastonbury and Somerset in the time of King Arthur.
 Where the supposed uncle of Jesus planted a staff which then magically sprouted a Glastonbury thorn tree.